Beer and Pregnancy—Is Tasting in Moderation Ok?

 Well, this topic sure caught my eye.
-A study recently published in the Journal of Epidemiology and Community Health had much to say about new research on “low-dose” drinking during pregnancy.
+A study published in the October 2010 Journal of Epidemiology and Community Health had much to say about new research on “low-dose” drinking during pregnancy.

 From Discovery News: The study, which found no evidence of harm from having a couple drinks a week during pregnancy, was so well done and its findings so conclusive that it ought to become the final word in the field, said Fred Bookstein, an applied statistician who studies fetal alcohol spectrum disorders at both the University of Washington, Seattle, and the University of Vienna.
 “It is no longer valid to argue that we don’t know enough about low-dose drinking during pregnancy or that the known effects of binge drinking may penetrate to low-dose drinkers somehow,” he added.
 “There is no detectable risk associated with light or moderate drinking during pregnancy.“

 Wow.
 Mr. Brookstein certainly believes in this research, but does that mean it’s valid?
 With two young children, the question of beer and pregnancy is something I’ve pondered personally.
 I chose not to drink beer during my pregnancies, but did desire to do so.
 One statistic I saw online said the Centers for Disease Control and Prevention estimates 15 percent of U.S. women do drink alcohol while pregnant.

 Reports on the study go as far to say that children from mothers who were light appreciators (one to two drinks a week) while pregnant had slightly higher cognitive test scores than children whose mothers refrained from any alcohol during their pregnancy.